ushiradineth/ushira.com/src/content/blog/hub-and-spoke.md

 Most teams start with per-environment networks; Dev, QA, and Prod each with their own NAT, firewall, DNS, and load balancers.
 This approach is simple at first but quickly becomes costly, inconsistent, and difficult to secure.

-In this post, I’ll walk through how we adopted a **hub-and-spoke network architecture secured with Cloudflare Zero Trust (ZTN)**.
+In this post, I’ll walk through how we have adopted a **hub-and-spoke network architecture secured with Cloudflare Zero Trust (ZTN)** for a enterprise project at Surge Global.
 I’ll cover why we chose this model, how traffic flows, the security benefits, and real-world deployments, including industry practices from **Google Cloud and Surge Global**.

 ---